-Similar to doctors, Colorado dentists are not required to give fingerprints as part of the license application process.
-But they are expected to fully disclose their criminal record on their application.
+- You are not required to give fingerprints as part of the license application process.

-Practicing dentistry without a valid and current license is a Colorado misdemeanor, carrying a punishment of:
+- Practicing dentistry without a license is a misdemeanor, carrying up to 120 days in jail and/or up to $750.

 - 1. Who regulates licenses